ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neonatal_disorders/index.rst

   Limitations`_ below) have the same 2-state cause model structure: "with condition" and "free of condition", with no between-state transitions.

-- All of the causes affected by the LBWSG risk factor have the same risk ratios and hence will be affected in the same way by shifts between LBWSG categories.
+- All of the causes affected by the LBWSG risk factor have the same relative risks and hence will be affected in the same way by shifts between LBWSG categories.
 Thus, for the purposes of measuring the effects of an intervention on LBWSG, we can group together all the neonatal sub-causes into a single model of the parent cause, `neonatal disorders`.

-- Based on the available data, it is unclear how to compute an appropriate average disability weight for the collection of all neonatal disorders.
+- Based on the available data (in particular, the missing prevalence of :ref:`other neonatal disorders <2017_cause_neonatal_other>` and lack of data about comorbidity between the neonatal sub-causes), it is unclear how to compute an appropriate average disability weight for the collection of all neonatal disorders.
 For the age groups we're considering in the BEP model (0-2 years), the ratio of YLDs to YLLs for neonatal disorders is very small, so we choose not to model disability for this cause.

   .. todo::